Illinois Assessment of Readiness

 The Assessment Window for Franklin Elementary School will be as follows:

-Franklin students in grades 3-6 will take the Illinois Assessment of Readiness during the weeks of April 26 - May 10.
+Franklin students in grades 3-6 will take the Illinois Assessment of Readiness.
 In compliance with federal testing requirements, we will also administer the Illinois Science Assessment to students enrolled in grade 5.
 Both assessments will be administered in an online format and are aligned to the Illinois Learning Standards.

 How can parents help to prepare their children for the IAR test?